Now to the four-fund approach. The ticker symbols and names of the funds are:

 VFWAX Vanguard FTSE All-World ex-US Index Fund (admiral shares)

 In each case, the shares are of the "admiral" class which provide the same gross returns but with lower fees than the "investor class" shares of the same fund.
 At the time the chapter was written in 2015, the minimum investment for admiral shares in each of the funds was $10,000.
 However, this has fallen as the funds have attracted more assets.
 As of this post in 2019, one can obtain admiral shares for any one of these funds for an investment of $3,000 or more.

 The first and third funds invest in securities of United States companies, while the second and fourth hold only securities of companies based in other countries.
 In the mutual fund industry the term “international” generally means “non-U.S.” but I prefer to use the latter term for clarity.
 Funds that hold securities of U.S. and non-U.S. Companies are generally called “Global” – a convention that I will follow.

-A fund's expense ratio indicates the proportion of one's investment that is deducted to cover the expenses of fund management.
-Is is generally expressed as an annual percent of value.
-Over the course of potentially many years in retirement such expenses, if high, can significantly effect one's standard of living.
-Here is a table from chapter 7 of the ebook showing the funds and their expense ratios in 2015:
+A fund's expense ratio indicates the proportion of one's investment that is dedicated to cover the expenses of fund management.
+It is generally expressed as an annual percent of value.
+Over the course of potentially many years in retirement such expenses, if high, can significantly affect one's standard of living.
+Here is a table from Chapter 7 of the ebook showing the funds and their expense ratios in 2015: